 People can now have a real-world identity, a pseudonymous identity for communication (whistle-blowing), and a different pseudonymous identity for financial transactions.
 Balaji Srinivasin eloquently describes the nuances of this triangular dynamic in the following video.

 Where there is money, there are snake-oil salesmen.

-Cryptocurrencies and blockchains have the potential to change the world for the better but there are plenty of by-products that need to be dealt with.
+Cryptocurrencies and blockchains can change the world for the better, but plenty of by-products need to be dealt with.
 Due to the amount of money involved, there is a massive incentive for bad behavior.

-The range of bad actors in crypto is far and wide and cyber attacks involving crypto can be extremely profitable.
-From state-funded ransomware attackers that go after hospitals and pipelines to young grifters who build NFT or DeFi projects with an explicit purpose to rugpull, scam artists are everywhere.
+The range of bad actors in crypto is far and wide, and cyber attacks involving crypto can be highly profitable.
+Scam artists are everywhere, from state-funded ransomware attackers that go after hospitals and pipelines to young grifters who build NFT or DeFi projects with the explicit purpose of rug pulling.

-Rugpulls are becoming a part of global vernacular due to how often they occur.
-When a product is falsely marketed to raise money and the builders of the product decide to leave with the money without delivering on their promises, that is a rugpull.
+Rugpulls are becoming a part of global vernacular due to their frequent occurrence.
+When a product is falsely marketed to raise money, and the developers decide to leave with the money without delivering on their promises, that is a rugpull.